jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/security.md

 (block-metadata-netpol)=

-### Block metadata with a NetworkPolicy enforced by a NetworkPolicy controller
+### Block cloud metadata API with a NetworkPolicy enforced by a NetworkPolicy controller

-If you have _NetworkPolicy controller_ such as Calico in the Kubernetes cluster, it will enforce the NetworkPolicy resource created by this chart (`singleuser.networkPolicy.*`) that blocks user access to the metadata server.
+If you have _NetworkPolicy controller_ such as Calico or Cilium in the Kubernetes cluster, it will enforce the NetworkPolicy resource created by this chart (`singleuser.networkPolicy.*`) that blocks (by never allowing) user access to the cloud metadata API exposed on TCP port 80 on the IP `169.254.169.254`.

 We recommend relying on this approach if you you had a NetworkPolicy controller, and then you can disable the other option.

 (block-metadata-iptables)=

-### Block metadata with a privileged initContainer running `iptables`
+### Block cloud metadata API with a privileged initContainer running `iptables`

-If you can't rely on the NetworkPolicy approach to block access to the metadata server, we suggest relying on this option.
+If you can't rely on the NetworkPolicy approach to block access to the cloud metadata API on TCP port 80, we suggest relying on this option instead.
 When `singleuser.cloudMetadata.blockWithIptables` is true as it is by default, an `initContainer` is added to the user pods.
-It will run with elevated privileges and use the `iptables` command line tool to block access to the metadata server.
+It will run with elevated privileges and use the `iptables` command line tool to block access to the cloud metadata API on port 80.

 ```yaml
 # default configuration